-Boston Conservatory at Berklee offers a Performance Studies Certificate (P.S.C.) for advanced musicians who want to spend a year focused exclusively on performance.
-This specialized program provides high-level training for students who have completed their Master of Music (M.M.), but wish to continue honing their artistry through a year of intensive performance.
-The P.S.C. program emulates a professional musician's schedule.
-By design, the curriculum does not include classroom work so that students may dedicate their time to auditioning, rehearsing, performing, and professional networking.
+Boston Conservatory at Berklee offers a Professional Studies Certificate (P.S.C.) for advanced musicians who want to spend a year focused exclusively on compositional study.
+This specialized program provides high-level training for students who have completed their bachelor’s or master’s degree, and wish to continue honing their artistry through intensive-study portfolio building.
+By design, the curriculum does not include classroom work, so that students may dedicate their time to composing, studying, securing performances, and professional networking.

-In addition to their rigorous performance schedule on campus, P.S.C. students are encouraged to take advantage of the conservatory's prime location in Boston by auditioning for local ensembles and participating in music competitions and professional music societies.
+In addition, P.S.C. students are encouraged to take advantage of the Conservatory’s prime location in Boston by auditioning for local ensembles and participating in music competitions and professional music societies.
 This provides an excellent opportunity for students to build real-world experience and strong professional networks, so that they are better poised to land the roles they desire upon graduation.

 The Professional Studies Certificate in Composition requires students to complete 15 credits, consisting of the course requirements listed below.
 View the Sample Curriculum by Semester for additional details.

 - M-AP 0009 Applied lessons (6 credits total, 3 credits each)

 - M-ST 0309 Composition Seminar (2 credits total, 1 credit each)

 Upon successful completion of the P.S.C. in Composition, students will:

 - communicate clearly and effectively as creative musical artists, as a result of private instruction, coursework, and artistic collaborations with their peers and guest artists, along with exposure to a wide variety of contemporary styles;